Nictiz/HL7-mappings/generate/README.md

   targets.additional=Cert-with-setup
   ```
   The TestScript resources can use the `nts:in-targets` to define which element should be included in a target (see above).
 Multiple extra targets may be separated using comma's.
   Note: additional targets may only be defined on input folders, not on subfolders.
-If there are subfolders in the input folder, each variant of the input folder will contain the full set of input folders (but with slightly different content, of course).
+If there are subfolders in the input folder, each variant of the input folder will contain the full set of subfolders (but with slightly different content, of course).
 - `version.addition`: a string that will be added verbatim to the value in the `TestScript.version` from the input file.
 If this element is absent, it will be populated with this value.

 ### Building multiple projects